-We were faced with a problem, we had to move into a one bedroom flat but there’s three of us – me, she who must be obeyed and our seven year old son.
+We were faced with a problem, we had to move into a one bedroom flat.
+But there’s three of us – me, she who must be obeyed and our seven year old son.

 The sole bedroom wasn’t that big but it did have an alcove with a fitted wardrobe and linen cupboard.

 After several permutations on my ‘SketchUp‘ software I finally came up with the idea of ripping out the wardrobe and cupboard to make the alcove bigger.

 It was a very tight squeeze for the loft bed.
-There was exactly 270cm width AFTER I had taken off the plasterboard on the right hand wall and the STUVA loft bed is . . . .
-270cm wide!
+There was exactly 270cm width AFTER I had taken off the plasterboard on the right hand wall.

-As it turned out, that still wasn’t enough and, due to the wall not being built exactly square (are they ever?).
-I still had to cut out a 5cm rebate in the right hand timber stud in order to accommodate the ladder.
+As it turned out, that still wasn’t enough.
+And, due to the wall not being built exactly square (are they ever?), I still had to cut out a 5cm rebate in the right hand timber stud in order to accommodate the ladder.

 After much blood, sweat and tears, and with appropriate ‘easing’ into place, the finished bed is absolutely rock solid.
 I pity any future flat owner who wants to remove it!

-The two existing IKEA chests of drawers we had have simply been put inside the wardrobes to save floor space but, even with doing that, we still have plenty of storage and hanging space left.
+The two existing IKEA chests of drawers we had have simply been put inside the wardrobes to save floor space.
+Even after doing that, we still have plenty of storage and hanging space left.

-As for the wee lad, well, he’s got plenty of storage space too but how will he feel about climbing up into a loft bed when he’s a six foot something teenager?
+As for the wee lad, well, he’s got plenty of storage space too.
+But how will he feel about climbing up into a loft bed when he’s a six foot something teenager?

 ~ by Richard, Jen and Robbie